 Lynn Eminent Scholar Endowed Professor of Finance

-Rebel Cole is an expert in commercial banking, corporate governance, financial institutions, real estate and small-business finance.
+Rebel Cole, Ph.D., is a former fed staff economist and an expert in financial institutions, real estate, and small-businesses.

 Small Business Finance Financial Institutions Commercial Banking Corporate Governance Real Estate